This post may contain affiliate links. See my disclosure for more details.

 This somewhat unique side hustle is actually something that lots of people have been able to make good money with, and luckily, I’ve managed to bag an interview with a successful smelly shoe seller!
 Read on for her answers to for all things smelly shoe.

-Hopefully this will provide some insights into a weird and wonderful way to make money and give you an idea of how to get started if you think this might be a good earner for you!
+Hopefully this will provide some insights into a weird and wonderful way to make money and give you an idea of how to get started if you think selling well worn shoes might be a good earner for you!

 How to make money selling smelly shoes

-Where did you get the idea for selling your shoes?
+Where did you get the idea for selling your old shoes?

 I first got the idea for selling smelly shoes from a blog that I read about another woman that had done so.
 Thought I would give it a try and it turned out to be quite lucrative!

 How long have you been doing it?

 I did it for couple of months until I ran out of well-worn shoes.
-Once I get some more that are quite well-worn I’ll probably start selling again!
+Once I get some more shoes that are quite well-worn I’ll probably start selling again!

 Where and how do you sell them?

-I sell shoes strictly through eBay, however when I’ve had extra requests I have given customers an anonymous email address I created just for shoe selling.
+I sell shoes strictly through eBay, however when I’ve had extra requests I have given customers an anonymous email address I created just for smelly shoe selling.

 What kind of shoes can you sell?

-You can sell all kinds of shoes!
+You can sell all kinds of old shoes!
 I have found the most popular to be flats / pumps however some people do buy well-worn heels, preferably with the heel almost worn away.